 Tel: (671) 735-2005

-The Western Pacific Tropical Research Center (WPTRC) of the College of Natural & Applied Sciences encompasses full-time scientists, supporting personnel, laboratories, three agricultural experimental stations, and the Fadian Aquaculture Center.
+The Western Pacific Tropical Research Center (WPTRC) of the College of Natural & Applied Sciences encompasses scientists, supporting personnel, laboratories, three agricultural experimental stations, and the Guam Aquaculture Development & Training Center.
 The WPTRC’s research agenda is determined by the needs of stakeholders, relevant challenges for Guam and the Western Pacific region, and the pursuit of original scientific knowledge.

 Interdisciplinary research at the biomolecular, cell, organismal, community, and ecosystem levels is conducted on native plant extinction prevention, forest inventory analysis, soil conservation, forest health, integrated small-scale farming systems, disease-free plant propagation, crop genetic improvement, human nutrition, obesity reduction, food safety, natural products, ecological restoration, and spatial science, among other topics.
 These research efforts contribute to improve the sustainable management of land and coastal resources and enhance the quality of life in Guam and the region.
 Research findings are disseminated through publications in peer-reviewed journals, technical reports, and presentations at regional, national, and international meetings.

 Major funding for WPTRC research is provided through the federal Hatch, multistate Hatch, and McIntire Stennis programs for land-grant universities administered by the U.S. Department of Agriculture’s National Institute of Food & Agriculture.
 Additional funding comes from the National Science Foundation, USDA Animal & Plant Health Inspection Service, USDA Forest Service, the U.S. Department of Defense, the government of Guam, and the private sector.

 WPTRC faculty also teach undergraduate and graduate classes, mentor students, and contribute service to the University and communities in Guam.